mfbx9da4/poke-api/handwritten/readme.md

 ### Error Handling

-- Common errors will be handled [by the known error codes](./src/models/Response.ts)
+- Common errors will be handled [by the known error codes which can be accessed from `PokeSDK.errorCode`](./src/models/Response.ts)
 - Even if there is an error, the `data` field will be populated with the response from the server.
 You may be able to salvage data from there or gather more information about the error.

 ### Get Pokemon